CodingNomads/mentor-docs/docs/05_tools.md

 This means you need to:

-- **invite** `calendar@codingnomads.co` as a _Guest_ to every recurring student meeting
+- **invite** `calendar@codingnomads.co` to every student meeting
 - **update** any changes to your student meetings on these shared calendar events

 Sometimes, students will need to cancel or move a meeting.
-Make sure that this is reflected on the calendar event that `calendar@codingnomads.co` is added to as a _Guest_.
+Make sure to update the calendar by moving or deleting the meeting.

 **We can only guarantee payment for meetings that show up on this calendar.**

+You will also be invited to a calendar invite that represents the student's last week at CodingNomads.
+If you and your student decide not to meet one week, please update the calendar to add a week to the student's program.
+For example, if your student requests a week off for christmas (encouraged!), and their last date is January 1st, then update the calendar to show that their last date is now January 8th.
+If there is any confusion on this topic, please ask Jared or Michael.

 ## Video Sessions and Recordings With Zoom